svobik7/next-roots/README.md

 └── ...
 ```

-### Setting roots config
+### Configuring generator

-To tell NextRoots which locales we want to generate and where the roots files and app files can be found the `roots.config.js` file must to be defined in project root.
+To tell NextRoots which locales we want to generate and where the roots files and app files can be found the `roots.config.js` file must be defined in project root.

 `touch ./roots.config.js`

-Simple configuration for English and Spanish localization can looks like this:
+Simple configuration for English and Czech localizations can looks like this:

 ```js
 const path = require('path')